This article includes paid-for content and links. Helpful advice though if you need to cut your fringe!

 - Start off by cutting off less than you want, just in case something goes wrong

 - Use tiny cuts, going bit by bit rather than one massive cut, which gives a more natural look

 - Twist the hair before you cut if you want rounded edges on either side of your fringe

 Watch videos from professionals, and step-by-step guides and get the help and advice of any hairdresser friends you may have.
 All hair is different, so you may need to do some extra research about what’s most appropriate for cutting your fringe.

 Don’t end up having to wear a hat for three weeks to hide your wonky fringe, invest a bit of time and money to get your hair looking just right.

-If you have a baby then maybe you don’t have time to get to the hairdressers as often as you would like?
+If you have a baby then maybe you don’t have time to get to the hairdresser as often as you would like.
 Could you cut your own fringe?